-A technique relies on the principle of amplification known as polymerase chain reaction is used in biotechnology, microbiology, environmental science, medical science, dentistry, anthropology, food industry, animal and plant research.
-It is a technique used to amplify and quantify DNA present in a biological sample.
+A technique relies on the principle of amplification known as polymerase chain reaction is used in biotechnology, microbiology, environmental science, medical science, dentistry, anthropology, food industry, animal, and plant research.

 One of the groundbreaking applications of PCR is in the diagnosis and screening of human diseases.
-The inherited diseases, non-inherited diseases and infectious diseases can be screened using the PCR.
+The inherited, non-inherited and infectious diseases can be screened using the present method.

 Inherited genetic diseases:

 The condition might be autosomal dominant, autosomal recessive or X linked.
-Depending upon that the individuals may be a carrier of the disease (heterozygous) or affected with the disease (homozygous), Unlike other available methods, only PCR has the power to distinguish the homozygous from the heterozygous.
+Depending upon that, the individual may be a carrier of the disease (heterozygous) or affected with the disease (homozygous), Unlike other available methods, only PCR has the power to distinguish the homozygous from the heterozygous.

-For example, thalassemia is an autosomal recessive disorder, only 25% of progenies can be effected with the disease with two recessive alleles.
+For example, thalassemia is an autosomal recessive disorder, only 25% of babies can be affected by the disease with two recessive alleles.

-Nowadays PCR assays for Huntington’s disease, cystic fibrosis, thalassemia, sickle cell anaemia, Haemophilia, Myotonic dystrophy and Duchenne muscular dystrophy are available.
+Nowadays PCR assays for Huntington’s disease, cystic fibrosis, thalassemia, sickle cell anemia, Haemophilia, Myotonic dystrophy and Duchenne muscular dystrophy are available.

 non-inherited genetic disorders:

-Cancer is a genetic abnormality arisen due to mutation or group of mutations in some genes results in oncogenes.
+Cancer is a genetic abnormality arisen due to mutation or a group of mutations in some genes.

 Selective DNA fragment isolation:

 One of the basic primitive applications of the PCR is isolating the DNA fragment of our interest from the rest of the genomic DNA.
 To do restriction digestion, DNA sequencing or microarray, we need a high-quality DNA fragment of our interest.

 The amplification also allows an analysis of the DNA sample from the very small amount of starting material.